Our Guide to Precious Metals

 Discover our guide to the delights of the precious metals used in our contemporary collections, from gorgeous gold to statement silver.

-Pure silver is too soft to use in jewellery, so it’s alloyed with other metals – usually copper - to form sterling silver; a process that adds strength and durability.
+Pure silver is too soft to use in jewelry, so it’s alloyed with other metals—usually copper—to form sterling silver; a process that adds strength and durability.

-A rare and valuable material, it contains no oxides meaning that it doesn’t tarnish making it the perfect precious metal for jewellery use.
+A rare and valuable material, it contains no oxides meaning that it doesn’t tarnish, making it the perfect precious metal for jewelry use.

 18 karat is achieved when pure gold is mixed with different metals to positively affect the malleability, durability and colour of the metal.

 An accessible alternative to solid gold, vermeil (ver-may) is a style of plating.
 Used in settings across our collections, all of our vermeil pieces are sterling silver that has been plated with 18 karat gold 2.5 microns thick to ensure absolute quality and brilliance.

 Rose gold has become increasingly popular over the years in contemporary jewelry design.